-Update: iTunes Connect App Analytics got new data points, which means, you can now break down app-based key metrics to source types like App Store Search or App Store Browsing.
+Update: App Store Connect (iTunes Connect) App Analytics got new data points, which means, you can now break down app-based key metrics to source types like App Store Search or App Store Browsing.
 Read more about this in our new blog post.

 In 2015, Apple released the Apple App Analytics.
 The tool measures the performance of your app regarding engagement, campaigns, impressions, sales, downloads, etc. The idea is to show you how people are finding your app, track and measure campaigns, to check the retention of users and also to provide more relevant information that can help you with a marketing plan for your app.
-To use the platform is simple, you just need to have the Admin, Finance or Sales role in iTunes Connect.
+To use the platform is simple, you just need to have the Admin, Finance or Sales role in App Store Connect (iTunes Connect).

 When you start using App Analytics, you might bump into some concepts and definitions that are really important for you to know their meanings to come up with a perfect marketing plan for your app.
-So here is a compact overview of what you can find on iTunes Connect App Analytics and what it means.
+So here is a compact overview of what you can find on App Store Connect (iTunes Connect) App Analytics and what it means.

 If you want a compact explanation of all available app metrics at a glance, download the free App Store Analytics Cheat Sheet.